Book cover

 Software is one of the most complex human constructs, as discussed in Chapter 1.
 Thus, it is understandable that software systems are susceptible to various kinds of bugs and inconsistencies.
 To prevent such bugs from reaching customers and causing damage, it is important to integrate testing activities into software projects.
 Indeed, testing is one of the most valued programming practices today across all types of software.
 It is also one of the practices that has undergone the most transformations in recent years.

-In the case of Waterfall development, tests were conducted in a separate phase, after the requirements, analysis, design, and implementation phases.
+In traditional Waterfall development, tests were conducted in a separate phase, after the requirements, analysis, design, and implementation phases.
 Moreover, a separate test team was responsible for verifying whether the implementation met the defined requirements.
 To perform this verification, tests were often manual, meaning a person used the system, provided some input, and checked if the outputs were as expected.
 The primary goal of such tests was to detect bugs before the system went into production.

 With the advent of agile methods, testing has been profoundly revised, as explained below: